What is a total hip resurfacing?

-Although hip resurfacing may have many benefits, it is not for everyone.
+Although total hip resurfacing may have many benefits, it is not for everyone.
 Resurfacing works best on patients who:

-- Have larger frames (usually male)
+- Are larger-framed patients (usually male)

 - Are younger than 60

-- Have strong, healthy bone
+- Have strong, healthy bones

 - When a hip replacement must be revised, the surgeries are more difficult and usually do not have results as good as the first surgery.

 - Compared to resurfacing, hip replacement surgery usually lasts longer.
 Total hip replacement is often done later in life.
-The life of the components (20 years or longer) then better matches the life span of the patient.
+The life of the components (20 years or longer) better matches the life span of the patient.

 Complications of Surgery